Nancy Drew: Secret of the Old Clock

 Secret of the Old Clock is the 12th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
 The game was created to commemorate the 75th anniversary of Nancy Drew's creation.
-It is based on the first four Nancy Drew books ever published: The Secret of the Old Clock, The Hidden Staircase, The Bungalow Mystery, and The Mystery at Lilac Inn.
+It is based on the first four Nancy Drew books published: The Secret of the Old Clock, The Hidden Staircase, The Bungalow Mystery, and The Mystery at Lilac Inn.

 Plot

-The game is set in 1930, at the beginning of the Great Depression in the small fictional town of Titusville, Illinois.
-Nancy Drew has been asked to come to the Lilac Inn to see Emily Crandall, whom Nancy knows only through a mutual friend.
-Emily's mother died a month ago, leaving her to run the inn with the help of her guardian, Jane Willoughby.
-Emily and her mother had been counting on the generosity of their kindly but strange neighbor, Josiah Crowley, to leave them part of his estate to support the inn they own.
-But in his will, everything was left to Richard Topham, his ESP teacher.
-When Nancy arrives at the inn, she encounters a mystery involving stolen jewels, a missing will, car chases, and plenty of adventure.
+In 1930, at the beginning of the Great Depression in the small fictional town of Titusville, Illinois, Nancy Drew is asked to come to the Lilac Inn to see 17-year-old Emily Crandall, whom Nancy knows through a mutual friend.
+Emily's mother, Gloria, who owned the inn, died a month prior, leaving Emily to run the inn with the help of her guardian, Gloria's close friend Jane Willoughby.
+Emily and Gloria had been counting on the generosity of their kindly but strange elderly neighbor, Josiah Crowley, to leave them part of his estate to support the inn.
+However, when Josiah died, his will left everything to Richard Topham, his ESP teacher who lives next door to the inn.

+Nancy arrives at the inn, and Emily asks her to take her mother's precious jewelry and store it in Nancy's father's safe.
+While they are having this conversation, the inn's kitchen catches fire, and during the ensuing commotion, the jewelry is stolen.
+Nancy finds out from local banker Jim Archer that Gloria had let the insurance policy on the jewelry lapse.
+Jim also tells Nancy that his bank is struggling financially, and that he had also been promised money by Josiah Crowley before his will left everything to Richard Topham.

+Nancy realizes that someone is trying to sabotage Emily and the inn, and also that Josiah's will may have been forged.
+She discovers that Josiah left clues and puzzles around the inn and surrounding properties that potentially point to his real will.
+Meanwhile, Jane expresses concern that Emily is hearing voices and might be on the verge of a breakdown; Jane is worried that when Emily turns 18 in three months and is no longer under her guardianship she will not be able to handle the responsibility of running the inn.